 Clean toilets, but the automatic flushing system tends to go crazy whenever you’re seated – so watch out so you don’t get flushed down. -Vibeke

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Turin Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Turin Airport, also known as Turin-Caselle Airport.

 What to Expect